Splash Ambassadors

 Join us on an immersive adventure of a lifetime and become a Splash Ambassador for positive social change

-Adventures of a lifetime, while making a difference
+Adventures of a lifetime, while making a difference – in a week

 Objective

-Our ambition is to inspire change and action at all levels including local and national government and encourage potential sponsors/donors
+Our ambition is to inspire change and action at all levels including local and national government and encourage potential sponsors/donors.

 Background